Server support

 userdata: An arbitrary object that will be passed to each callback.on_auth_password:f(::Session, ::String, ::String, userdata)::AuthStatuson_auth_none:f(::Session, ::String, userdata)::AuthStatuson_auth_gssapi_mic:f(::Session, ::String, ::String, userdata)::AuthStatuson_auth_pubkey:f(::Session, ::String, ::SshKey, ::Char, userdata)::AuthStatuson_service_request:f(::Session, ::String, userdata)::Boolon_channel_open_request_session:f(::Session, userdata)::Union{SshChannel, Nothing}

-LibSSH.set_server_callbacks — Functionset_server_callbacks(
+LibSSH.set_server_callbacks — Function

 session::LibSSH.Session,

-) -> LibSSH.Callbacks.ServerCallbacks
+) -> LibSSH.ServerCallbacks

 Set callbacks for a Session.
 Wrapper around lib.ssh_set_server_callbacks().

-LibSSH.set_message_callback — Functionset_message_callback(
+LibSSH.set_message_callback — Function

 f::Function,